department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/research/user-research/urgent-care-PDF/research-findings.md

 ## Additional Insights
 - Test how Veterans would relate Community Care to their other benefits
+- Multiple participants expected to get care via the Community Care dropdown instead of Urgent Care
+  - What do Veterans consider urgent?

 ## Recommendations
 - Refine language around Community Care to be more in line with natural language (non-VA)
+- Instead of a PDF, show the information as a webpage that can be referenced instead of printed out
+- Provide a link to Community Care page on VA
 - Bring back quick link to Urgent Care locations
 - Change button to VIEW PDF
-- Provide a link to Community Care description page on VA
-- Instead of a PDF, show the information as a webpage that can be referenced instead of printed out
 - Show all Urgent care results together instead of classifying by type (VA or Non VA)

 ## Next Steps
-- Update urgent care (and other services) user flow
-- Refine the PDF to visit user flow

 ## Appendix
 ### Conversation guide